xamarin/mobcat/samples/cpp_with_xamarin/README.md

 **NOTE:** You must have an active [Apple Developer Account](https://developer.apple.com) in order to download the - [Command Line Tools for Xcode](https://developer.apple.com/download/more/) and deploy apps to an iPhone.

 ## Creating the native library
-I have used the *MathFuncsLib* example from [Walkthrough: Creating and Using a Static Library (C++)](https://docs.microsoft.com/en-us/cpp/windows/walkthrough-creating-and-using-a-static-library-cpp?view=vs-2017) as the basis for our native library.
+I have used the *MathFuncsLib* example from [Walkthrough: Creating and Using a Static Library (C++)](https://docs.microsoft.com/en-us/cpp/windows/walkthrough-creating-and-using-a-static-library-cpp?view=vs-2017) as the basis for our native library functionality.
 The intent was to keep the C/C++ code simple with the focus being on the subsequent steps for wrapping, distributing, and consuming our library in a Xamarin.Forms app.

 Depending on your background and experience, it may take some time to follow this part of the walkthrough end-to-end.
 You can always skip ahead to the [next step: wrapping the native library](#wrapping-the-native-library) using the [precompiled libraries](https://github.com/xamarin/mobcat/blob/master/samples/cpp_with_xamarin/Sample/Artefacts/PrecompiledLibs.zip) and return to complete this part at a more convenient time.